commutatus/awesome/domains/engineering/efficient/frontend_deployment.md

 before_deploy:

-# This step is done to remove the dist directory from gitignore otherwise it is ignore by travis for deployment
+# This step is done to remove the dist directory from gitignore otherwise it is ignored by travis for deployment

 -  cd $TRAVIS_BUILD_DIR